 Introduction

 This paper focuses on the grammatical notion of predictions, which describes one category a speaker of English employs when talking about the future.
 Communicative grammar defines grammatical objects no longer as a set of forms, but as a set of meanings, either notional or functional.
 Some advantages of using a notional, meaning-based approach is that the notional approach reflects the way grammar is used in real life.
 Grammar can therefore be integrated in contexts.
-One form, in our case will future, can often express different meanings.
+One form, in our case the will future, can often express different meanings.
 Thus, it is highly likely that different meanings are confused.
 Through using a meaning-based, notional approach this danger of confusing different meanings can be avoided.
 Furthermore, rules are easier understood and more reliable, since the meaning-based, notional approach enables students and teachers to look at grammatical meaning more systematically (cf. Newby “Theory and Practice in Communicative Grammar”: 30) On these grounds the main objective of the activities introduced in this paper is to get away from a traditional approach and to grammar teaching that focuses on a meaning-based, notional approach.

-The activities planned are worth three lessons.
-Additionally we included homework and a testing activity, which is based on the topics and activities that were dealt with.
+The activities planned will cover three lessons.
+Additionally, we have included homework and a testing activity, which is based on the topics and activities that were dealt with.
 However, the overall goal was to create teaching material and not testing material.
 Our set of activities is aimed at Basic English users (A1 - A2, year 2) and their understanding of the will future with the focus on the notion predictions.
 The aim of the exercises is to get the students to talk, make connections to their world and ultimately to be able to produce written products and oral utterances making predictions.

 The activities introduced in this paper include the different stages of learning: awareness raising, conceptualisation, proceduralisation and finally performance.
 The students should be able to notice and focus on the new grammar, understand the grammar rule, use it in scaffolded exercises and eventually use it in open contexts.
 The teaching materials are also accompanied by a theoretical analysis, with which we evaluated the chosen activities according to different criteria of communicative grammar tasks.